creecedev/NetSuite-Tools-For-WebStorm/README.md

 *Please note that if you forget your master password, you will have to create a new one and go through the project setup again.*

 ### General Tips
-- Keyboard shortcuts for availble actions such as "Upload Selected File(s)" can be set in the IDE prefrences under Keymap -> Plug-ins -> NetSuite Tools For WebStorm.
+- Keyboard shortcuts for available actions such as "Upload Selected File(s)" can be set in the IDE preferences under Keymap -> Plug-ins -> NetSuite Tools For WebStorm.
 - Any external diff tool specified in the IDE preferences will be respected when comparing local files against the NetSuite File Cabinet.
 Otherwise, the default IDE diff tool will be used.

 # How To Build